 Crafting your resume comes with some pretty standard guidelines—like listing a professional email address and scouring the page for typos and grammatical errors before sending it out.
 But some mistakes aren’t so obvious.
-Check out what we recommend dropping from your resume.
+Check out the major things to leave off your resume!

 1. High School experience